AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 These food spikes are for all indoor plants like spider plants, ferns, or pothos.

-These food spikes are filled with micronutrients that the indoor plants need to keep growing vibrantly in-home or office.
+These food spikes are filled with micronutrients that the indoor plants need to keep growing vibrantly in the home or office.

 1. PEACE LILY